-16.3 Reports on Special Urgency Provisions
+47.315.3 Reports on Special Urgency Provisions and General Exceptions

-The Leader shall include in his/her report to Full Council a summary of any Executive Decisions taken in the circumstances set out in Access to Information Rule 15 taken since the previous Full Council meeting.
+In any event the Leader of the Council will submit a report to full Council on any Cabinet decisions taken as an urgent decision under Rule 13 or without having given 28 days' notice under Rule 12 The Leader shall include in his/her report to Full Council a summary of any Executive Decisions taken in the circumstances set out in Access to Information Rule 15 taken-since the previous Full Council meeting.

-17. RECORD OF DECISIONS
+48.16.
+RECORD OF DECISIONS

-Recording of Executive Decisions
+16.1 Recording of Executive Cabinet Decisions

-After any meeting of the Executive, whether held in public or in private, a record of every decision taken at that meeting will be produced as soon as practicable.
+After any meeting of the ExecutiveCabinet, whether held in public or in private, a record of every decision taken at that meeting will be produced as soon as practicable.
 The record will include a statement of the reasons for each decision and any alternative options considered and rejected at that meeting.